wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/best-practices-securing-governing-power-automate-environments/includes/4-view-admin-analytics.md

 Let's now dive into each of the reports that are available in the Power Automate Analytics feature, starting with Runs.
-Within the Runs report, administrators will be able to determine the number of flow runs within that environment per Day, Week and Month.
+Within the Runs report, administrators will be able to determine the number of flow runs within that environment per Day, Week, and Month.
 In addition, Power BI embedded slicers allow the administrator to filter data based upon whether the run was successful, failed or cancelled.